RahulBayad/Hospital-Management-System/readme.md

 # Functions

-1. Login with password check
+1. Login with password check <br>
-2. Dashboard shows total count of doctor , inpatients and outpatients also recent registred patient details.
+2. Dashboard shows total count of doctor , inpatients and outpatients also recent registred patient details. <br>
-3. Registration of doctor , employee .
+3. Registration of doctor , employee . <br>
-4. Add Outpatient and inpatients.
+4. Add Outpatient and inpatients.<br>
-5. Edit Outpatient and inpatient data.
+5. Edit Outpatient and inpatient data.<br>
-6. Schedule Appointment .
+6. Schedule Appointment .<br>
-7. Patient and doctor data analysis.
+7. Patient and doctor data analysis.<br>

 All this functions are made using html , css , js , PHP , MySQL .